JuhoErvasti/tat/README.md

 <details>
 <summary>More details</summary>

-  Following are features which I've thought of but aren't very high in priority.
+  Following are features which I've thought of but aren't top priority.

-  Maybe (nice-to-haves):
+  Most important:
+  - Optimize performance
+    - Some drivers such as csv and WFS are extremely slow even with a fairly small number of features

+  Maybe:
   - Some support for looking at raster metadata (not displaying raster itself, similar to `gdalinfo`)?
   - Ability to select a whole feature in the attribute table
     - (Maybe) allow selecting multiple features?